Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Save functionality of the leaked rom was probably enough for running and testing the game but not "polished" for antipiracy and public release.
 Structure of the sram, very similar to the Game Boy Camera, reinforces the idea that this version is more a port of the GB Camera than a complete reboot.

-It was also observed that the image is overall "smoother" (in a not pleasant way I should admit) with this camera rom (hardware being the same) which probably involves some subtle modifications of sensor registers or dithering tables compared to regular roms.
-I've never investigated more on this point as I guess that nobody (included me) cares of that in fact.
+It was also observed that the image is overall "smoother" (in a not pleasant way I should admit) with this camera rom (hardware being the same) which probably involves some subtle modifications of dithering tables compared to regular roms (registers sent to the sensor are exactly the same, I've compared them).

 Funfact: as the number of borders in HK rom is higher than in regular roms (and checksum correctly updated for this entry in HK rom), you can save a value from HK rom not supported by regular rom.
 This leads to an incorrect address to tilemap and very interesting glitched borders appear.